LabMaestro

 Each Method component type has its own properties.
 Below is a detailed overview of each available Method component type and its editable properties.

-The Constant Stimulus component enables precise control of experimental variables for designs that present a constant visual stimulus as a function of various parameters.
+The Simple Method component enables control of experimental variables for designs that influence the visual stimulus as a function of various parameters.
 This component is flexible and can serve as a base for many vision science experiments.
+Its aim is to provide a quick, easy way to start an experiment while also allowing flexibility for more advanced designs.

 • Name.
 Component reference name.
 Use this name when accessing a method property.
 Must be unique to avoid conflicts.